SangwooJung98/3D_Map_Evaluation/README.md

 ### target_pose_est.py

-This process can be tested with our demo tightly cropped pointcloud, **cropped_1.ply**.
+This process can be tested with our demo tightly cropped pointcloud, **cropped_pointcloud.ply**.

 K-means Clustering, RANSAC, SVD is applied to the tightly cropped pointcloud.